wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/5-expressions.md

 > [!div class="mx-imgBorder"]
 > [![add an expression](../media/add-expression-ss.gif)](../media/add-expression-ss.gif#lightbox)

-If you test your flow and enter the date 2020-09-01 and the number 2, your output will be 2020-09-03T00:00:00.0000000 which is UTC format for September 3rd, 2020.
+If you test your flow and enter the date 2020-09-01 and the number 2, your output will be 2020-09-03T00:00:00.0000000, which is UTC format for September 3rd, 2020.

 Now you can find out what day of the week that is by using another Compose action with the following expression:

 `dayOfWeek(outputs('Compose'))`

-This returns the value of 4 which represents Thursday as it counts up from Sunday as 0.
-Here is a screen shot of the current flow to validate what you have built.
+This returns the value of 4, which represents Thursday as it counts up from Sunday as 0.
+Here is a screenshot of the current flow to validate what you have built.
 Note the expressions have been placed in a comment to make them easier to read.

 > [!div class="mx-imgBorder"]
 > [![validate flow built](../media/flow-built-ss.png)](../media/flow-built-ss.png#lightbox)